 1. Employee training and human resources.
 A building block to a strong small business starts with employment policies.
 Your policies should outline the way your company views employment.
 It should contain guidelines and specific rules that can be used to determine fault when issues arise.
 Make sure your policy includes at least a brief training and development program to ensure that employees know what you expect of them.

 2. Equipment and furniture.
-Your office doesn’t need to be a fancy one, stocked with all the latest equipment, or a lazy-boy in the break room, however there are several basic items you should have in order to optimize employee productivity.
+Your office doesn’t need to be a fancy one, stocked with all the latest equipment, or a lazy-boy in the break room, however there are several basic items you should have in order to optimize employee productivity, one of them should be a round table, you can decorate it however you prefer, you may want to get the discount table linens online to change the covers often, just to create a nice environment for the employees to hang out.
 Make a list of what you feel you need and what budget you have to purchase equipment and furniture.
 Take into consideration what software you will need on the computers, as well as where you will store client information and other documents.
 Will you keep files, or go paperless?
 Answering certain questions about your business procedures will enable you to determine what your office really needs.

 3. Conflict resolution.
 The fact of the matter is, in any work environment there are bound to be conflicts.
 To make handling them easier, set a plan into motions before conflicts occur.
 By having a plan or a policy in place for resolving conflict you will be able to deal with disagreements in a professional way.